mdatascientist/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 <br><br>
 2. EXTRACT ONLY THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION FOR EACH MEASUREMENT.

-    - Use grep to find the columns containing measn and std.
+    - Use grep to find the columns containing means and std.
     -	Temporarily extract the mean and standard deviation columns, will rename in STEP 4.
 (I could have renamed all the columns here,  however that would negate the need for STEP 4).
 <br><br>
 3. USE DESCRIPTIVE ACTIVITY NAMES TO NAME THE ACTIVITIES IN THE DATA SET